eic/epic-prod/docs/RECO/22.11.2/index.md

         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:1917
-                minQ2=1000 , Sub-directory or File Count:1771
             18x275 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:6166
-                minQ2=1000 , Sub-directory or File Count:5682
             5x41 , Sub-directory or File Count:1
                 minQ2=100 , Sub-directory or File Count:884
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:2675
-                minQ2=10 , Sub-directory or File Count:1162
-                minQ2=100 , Sub-directory or File Count:545
-                minQ2=1000 , Sub-directory or File Count:833
             18x275 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:6969
-                minQ2=10 , Sub-directory or File Count:6792
             5x41 , Sub-directory or File Count:3
                 minQ2=1 , Sub-directory or File Count:1259
     SINGLE , Sub-directory or File Count:3
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:48
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:46
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:114
             1GeV , Sub-directory or File Count:3